CodingStunts/EMaC-tech-test/README.md

 ## How it works

 This server will allow GET requests on `api/recipes` and `api/recipes/recipe-?` with the `?` being a number from 0 to 99, plus any additionally posted recipes that have been added on POST `api/recipes` since it was completed, eg recipe-105.
+You can add a query to the `api/recipes` endpoint using, for example, `api/recipes?exlclude_ingredients=bananas,flax,coffee` to exclude recipes with one or more items, separated by a comma.
 If you would like to make requests on this server I did so using Insomnia, using `localhost:9090/api`.

 ## My development choices